Akilan1999/remotegameplay/README.md

 ./laplace -headless -addr <public ip address of server>
 ```

-You can then open https://localhost:8888/ to view Laplace page.
+You can then open https://localhost:8888/ to view Laplace page.<br>
 You may need to add certificate exceptions.
 In Chrome, you can type `thisisunsafe`.